omarkmu/pz-omichat/.github/CONTRIBUTING.md

 See the table below for examples.

 The following steps can be used to contribute translations to the mod.
-If you're unsure about any of the steps, feel free to ask about it on [Discord](https://discord.gg/juv9TqygFu)!
+If you're unsure about any of the steps, feel free to ask about it on Discord (@omiyomy).

 1. Create a copy of the `common/media/ftl/OmiChat/en` folder.
 2. Rename the copy to one of the folder names in the table below, based on the target language.
 3. Modify the strings to use your translation.
     - The files have comments that explain the purpose of variable substitutions.
     Anything that is not marked as `@param X?` (where `X` is the variable name) **must** be included in the translation.
-4. Upload a `.zip` of the folder on [Discord](https://discord.gg/juv9TqygFu), in the `#translations` channel.
-If you're familiar with Git, you can instead create a pull request with your translation changes; see the section on [contributing code](#contributing-code).
+4. Create a pull request with your translation changes; see the section on [contributing code](#contributing-code).

 | Game Language       | Subdirectory |
 | ------------------- | ------------ |